JustinLove/jsharmony-cms-sample-rails/README.md

 Follow instructions at [https://github.com/apHarmony/jsharmony-cms-sample]

+Rename `views/templates/components` to xcomponents (or simply delete)

-Log in and go to Sites.
+Log in and go to Sites. [https://localhost:8081]

 Select `+ Add Site`